 Texas is among one of the best states to have a motorcycle due to the weather and open roads found all around us.
 There are several dangers that come with riding a motorcycle and one of those dangers is being involved in an accident.
 The National Highway Traffic Safety Administration has found that motorcyclists are 25 times more likely to be killed in an accident as opposed to drivers and passengers in cars.

 Taking safety precautions does not seem to be enough to prevent a motorcycle accident, since between 45-50% of motorcyclists involved in a crash have been known to wear a helmet.
 An accident is often caused because of the negligence of another person and you should not have to suffer because of it.
-Contact a motorcycle accident attorney if you have been involved in an accident.
+Review these Texas motorcycle laws and contact a motorcycle accident attorney if you have been involved in an accident.

 For some, it is common sense to wear a helmet on a motorcycle but Texas wants to ensure the safety of all riders by making it a law.
 There are a few things to keep in mind, however.
 Anyone over the age of 21 can opt to take a special safety course or have additional insurance in order to not wear a helmet.